abhirupinspace/epistle-educhain/README.md

 # **Epistle: Decentralized News Aggregation Platform**

 Welcome to [**Epistle**](https://epistle.framer.website/), the decentralized news aggregation platform where you can submit news, vote on articles, and ensure local relevance through blockchain technology.
-NewsChain aims to revolutionize the way we consume news by empowering communities to highlight and validate news articles that matter most to them.
+Epistle aims to revolutionize the way we consume news by empowering communities to highlight and validate news articles that matter most to them.

 ![Broadcast](https://github.com/Automattic/mongoose/assets/108277454/186200b0-24c6-41ba-af01-73cd916242db)